-Consumer Code For Home Builders
+Consumer Code For Home Builders - Fourth Edition April 2017

-As well as protection under Buildmark, home buyers also have protection under the home-building industry’s independent Consumer Code For Home Builders which came into effect from 1 April 2010.
+As well as protection under Buildmark, home buyers also have protection under the home-building industry’s independent Consumer Code For Home Builders which came into effect on 1 April 2010.
 The code requirements are a set of core principles that home builders registered with NHBC must adopt to protect the interests of new home buyers.

 know what levels of service to expect,

-are given reliable information about their purchase and their consumer rights before and after they move in, and
+to be given are reliable information about their purchase and their consumer rights before and after they move in, and

 The Code contains requirements that all home builders who are registered with the UK’s main new home warranty providers; NHBC, Premier Guarantee and LABC Warranty must comply with.